03-lovepreetSingh/Image-Detection/README.md

 .
 ├── backend               # Backend server powered by Flask │   ├── app.py            # Flask server entry point
-│   ├── gemini.py         # Image analysis
-│   ├── tamper.py         # Tampering detection logic
+│   ├── main.py           # Image analysis and tampering detection logic
 │   └── uploads/          # Directory where uploaded images are saved ├── frontend              # Frontend powered by React and Vite │   ├── public/           # Static files for the frontend